NicolasLagaillardie/mpst_rust_github/README.md

 To compare the traditional and the more complex methods, you can check the [usecase](tests/usecase.rs) and [macro-choice](tests/macro-choice.rs) files

-For the *multipke branching*, instead of creating new functions, the macro `offer_mpst` and `choose_mpst_to_all` can be used directly.
+For the *multiple branching*, instead of creating new functions, the macro `offer_mpst` and `choose_mpst_to_all` can be used directly.
 The `offer_mpst` macro expects a session, the name of the `recv` function used and the branches for the matching.
 The `choose_mpst_to_all` macro expects the path to the different choices, the session and the `send` functions used for sending the choice.
-A comparison can be made between the files [usecase-recursive](tests/usecase-recursive.rs) and [macro-recursive](test/macro-recursive.rs), which are respectively the traditional methode and the more complex method.
+A comparison can be made between the files [usecase-recursive](tests/usecase-recursive.rs) and [macro-recursive](test/macro-recursive.rs), which are respectively the traditional method and the more complex method.

 ### Parametrisation on the number of roles

-This part details how to create create protocols many multiple roles.
+This part details how to create protocols with many multiple roles.
 This is still a work in progress.

 ## Contributing